When is the best time to go to Spain?

 Tourist seasons in Spain

-The months with low numbers of tourists are: January, February, March, April, November and December.
-The number of visitors to Spain is high in: May, June, July, August, September and October.
+The months with low numbers of tourists are: January, February, March, April, May, November and December.
+The number of visitors to Spain is high in: June, July, August, September and October.

 • Very low season in Spain: January, February, March, November and December.

-• Low season in Spain: April.
+• Low season in Spain: April and May.

-• High season in Spain: May, June, September and October.
+• High season in Spain: June, September and October.

 • Peak season in Spain: July and August.